Marshall Lev Dermer

-SSSMy mother, a single parent, didn’t know much about dental hygiene.
+My mother didn’t know much about dental hygiene.
 So, I often spent my youth squirming in dental chairs listening to dental motors.
 The motor I most feared was Dr. Steinberg’s.

-SSSHis 30 year-old chair was built in the 1920’s.
+His 30 year-old chair was built in the 1920’s.
 The chair’s cold, iron frame, may have once been white.
 The places where the patient’s body contacted the chair were painted black, presumably to hide dirt.

-SSSSteinberg’s motor, unlike modern, rapid, air-powered devices, powered his drill through an assortment of pulleys and cords–all too slowly.
+Steinberg’s motor, unlike modern, rapid, air-powered devices, powered his drill through an assortment of pulleys and cords–all too slowly.
 My teeth have suffered many drillings since I left Steinberg’s chair but no motor was as slow as Steinberg’s.

-SSSAs I pedaled I thought of Dr. Steinberg’s pedaling his bike.
-Throughout the year, Dr. Steinberg biked as well as played solo games of handball either behind the Eugene Field School or the Loyola Park Field House.
+As I pedaled I thought of Steinberg’s pedaling his bike.
+Throughout the year, Steinberg biked as well as played solo games of handball either behind the Eugene Field School or the Loyola Park Field House.
 As I rode my bike, I could easily see Steinberg with his sweatshirt and towel around his neck pedaling west on Lunt Avenue.
 I neither understood the value of dental hygiene nor regular exercise when I knew Dr. Steinberg.
 I do now.

 Mitchell Jacobs: Registered Pharmacist

-SSSMitchell Jacobs was born in Green Bay, Wisconsin and graduated from Marquette University.
+Mitchell Jacobs was born in Green Bay, Wisconsin and graduated from Marquette University.
 He was the proprietor of “Lunt-El Drugs,” a tiny, dark, dusty store beneath the elevated tracks on Lunt Avenue.
 I worked for “Mitch” from about my twelfth birthday until I was sixteen years old.

-SSSI’m afraid to think of all the fat I consumed at Lunt-El Drugs!
+I’m afraid to think of all the fat I consumed at Lunt-El Drugs!
 On the other hand, because most of us didn’t know the relation between fat and cardiovascular disease we enjoyed every creamy spoonful.

 Chris and Tina Kotsiakos

-SSSWhen I first met Chris and Tina Kotsiakos their grocery store was in our building at 1344 W. Lunt Avenue.
+When I first met Chris and Tina Kotsiakos their grocery store was in our building at 1344 W. Lunt Avenue.
 When my mother and I had first moved into the building they had offered me a round, hand-sized blueberry pie.
 I would often buy little things there like the pies and Vernor’s ginger ale.
 My mother, however, was mostly concerned with price and so she shopped at Sure Save, a supermarket on the northeast corner of Morse and Glenwood Avenues.

-SSSI didn’t have extensive conversations with Chris and Tina, but clearly they were hard working.
+I didn’t have extensive conversations with Chris and Tina, but clearly they were hard working.
 When I met them they were probably in their late 50’s and their grown children sometimes helped them.
 I was struck by the entire family’s good looks.

-SSSThey eventually moved their store under the El directly west of Lunt-El Drugs.
+They eventually moved their store under the El directly west of Lunt-El Drugs.
 The new store was small but my impression was that it was busier for the location was ideal as everyone who exited the El at Lunt walked past the new store.

 Louis and Sarah Arky

-SSSI never formally worked for Louis AKA Arky; rather I would visit and schmooze with the family.
+I never formally worked for Louis AKA Arky; rather I would visit and schmooze with the family.
 We talked about the stock market, the importance of school, daily events, how my mother had a difficult life, and sometimes about their troublesome son Harry.

-SSSI often assembled bicycles there, including: Dunelts, Robin Hoods, Raleighs, and Schwinns.
+I often assembled bicycles there, including: Dunelts, Robin Hoods, Raleighs, and Schwinns.
 The latter bikes included: Hornets, Americans, Pixies, and the new bikes with deraileurs—the Varsity, Continental, and the Super Sport.
 Arky owned a pre-World War II Schwinn World and would, of course, often fantasize about Schwinn Paramounts.

-SSSIn retrospect, I wasn’t surprised.
+In retrospect, I wasn’t surprised.
 Although I had done just about everything right, the instructor would often find extra parts on my bench and suspected that I had forgotten to include them in the assembly.
 If he would have asked, I could have disassembled my work and he could have seen that all my parts were in place.
 Instead, Jack had earned the diploma by putting his “extra” parts on my bench!

-SSSI enjoyed schmoozing with Arky.
+I enjoyed schmoozing with Arky.
 He often reminisced about working as a youth at a Liggett newspaper/food stand in St. Louis.
 Apparently, frozen orange juice had just been introduced and he sold it, but complained that it did not taste like fresh orange juice.
 Arky was much prouder of his work assembling aircraft during World War II.

-SSSRecently, I discovered that Arky and Sarah are buried in Chicago’s Westlawn Cemetery.
+Recently, I discovered that Arky and Sarah are buried in Chicago’s Westlawn Cemetery.
 Indeed just by walking from grave to grave you can discover many former residents of East Rogers Park!

-SSSAt 7021 N. Glenwood, in the building in which mother and I lived, a doll hospital was run by Mrs. Brady.
+At 7021 N. Glenwood, in the building in which mother and I lived, a doll hospital was run by Mrs. Brady.
 When I knew her, she may have been in her sixty’s.
 She wore glasses and pulled her grey hair back to form a bun.
 She was patient and spoke gently as befits a doll doctor.

-SSS There was nothing fancy about her hospital but she apparenlty had the right tools, materials, and skills as there was often a steady stream of well-heeled people seeking “medical” attention for their “loved ones.”
+There was nothing fancy about her hospital but she had the right tools, materials, and skills as there was often a steady stream of well-heeled people seeking “medical” attention for their “loved ones.”

 SSSI thought the turtle to be happy, but Mrs. Brady noted that the island was so low that the poor little turtle most often could only view the crisper’s white walls.
-She was right and so I piled more rocks on the island so the turtle, who I had doubtlessly named, would have more stimulating view.
+She was right and so I piled more rocks on the island so the turtle, who I had doubtlessly named, would have a more stimulating view.

-SSSI recall that one very cold, blustery, winter day, I had been ice skating on the flooded field at the foot of Touhy Avenue and as I walked home I realized that I had not fed my turtle.
+One very cold, blustery, winter day, I had been ice skating on the flooded field at the foot of Touhy Avenue and as I walked home I realized that I had not fed my turtle.
 So I sped up and I recall saying to myself, “that turtle doesn’t appreciate all that I do for it.”
 Decades later I recall my mother similalry complaining, “I gave you the best years of my life.”